nickbarth/SprockAssets/readme.md

 ## Usage

-Here's how to use it.
+Here is how to use it.

 ### Add it to your Gemfile